Modern slavery and human trafficking statement

 Steps we take to prevent modern slavery in our business and supply chains

 Modern slavery is a heinous and often hidden crime, and the impact can be devastating for the victims.
-Modern slavery can be broadly grouped into four categories but is not limited to:
+Modern slavery can be broadly grouped into five categories but is not limited to:

-• sexual exploitation: this includes sexual abuse, forced prostitution and the abuse of children for the production of child abuse images or videos
+• sexual exploitation: this includes sexual abuse, forced prostitution and the abuse of children for the production of child abuse images, videos or live streaming

 • domestic servitude: this involves victims being forced to work in usually private households, performing domestic chores and childcare duties